Introduction to Management Information

 material covered in lecture and to work on homework assignments and the team

-from 7:00-9:00 PM, and each absence will result in a 5-point penalty
+project.
+Lab attendance is mandatory, and each absence will result in a

-assessed on your Professionalism grade.
+4-point penalty assessed on your Professionalism grade.
+Students arriving more than five minutes late

-Students arriving more than five minutes late to lab will be marked
+to lab will be marked absent.

-result in a 3-point penalty at the discretion of the TA.
-Students are expected to actively use the lab

-time for the MGS351 coursework.
 Students

+arriving unprepared may result in a 3-point penalty at the discretion of the

+use the lab time for the MGS351 coursework.

-TA.
-Please don’t ask me to change any of
+discretion of the TA.
+Please don’t ask

-your lab grades as I will not change a lab grade that a TA has submitted to me.
+me to change any of your lab grades as I will not change a lab grade that a TA

 Homework